The Tombstone Hustle: Bikepacking the Dragoons

 This is a relatively quick loop which could be started on a Saturday and finished just in time to drive back to Tucson or Phoenix Sunday evening.
 It starts on the fringe of Tombstone and gently meanders into the Dragoon Mountains and Coronado National Forest via Middlemarch Road.
 Forest Service Road 687 eventually funnels into a burly singletrack passage through the mountainous Cochise divide, named after the famous Apache Chiricahua Chief who held this natural fortress in resistance to the US Army for some 15 years.

-- Pedaling through the historic wild west towns of Tombstone and Pearce.
+- Pedaling through the historic western towns of Tombstone and Pearce.

 - A mixed bag of terrain; everything from fast singletrack, to grassland, to rocky hike-a-bike.